From the Inside: Chopper 1

 I don’t ever talk about this stuff inside jail.
 People in here think I am mad enough already without adding to it.
 But I can’t help thinking, if God was not with me, why am I alive?
 No-one has that much luck on his own.

-Mark Brandon “Chopper” Read is the son of a strict Seventh Day Adventist mother and a shell-shocked soldier who slept with a loaded gun at his side.
-Bullied at school, he grew up dreaming of revenge, determined to be the toughest in any company.
-He became a crime commando who terrorised drug dealers, pimps, thieves and armed robbers on the streets and in jail but boasts he never hurt an innocent member of the public.
+Mark Brandon ‘Chopper’ Read is the son of a strict Seventh Day Adventist mother and a shell-shocked former soldier who slept with a loaded gun at his side.
+Bullied at school, he grew up dreaming of revenge (‘there are none so merciless as those who have been shown no mercy’, as he later noted).
+He became a criminal legend who terrorised drug dealers, pimps, thieves and armed robbers on the streets and in jail but boasts he never hurt an innocent member of the public.

 This first volume of Chopper’s memoirs, written from inside jail and laced with his trademark brutal humour, tells the story of his early life of crime from streetfighter to standover man, gunman to long-term prisoner and launched his career as a bestselling author.